johnnewcombe/NewBear-77-68/JMON/README.md

 automatically.
 In addition BLOCKMOVE command (Cmd 'B') has been removed to allow for a memory test command to be added (Cmd 'T')'.

-One other minor change is that the terminal along with any devices sending S19 format files have been configured for 8 Data Bits, No Parity, 2 Stop Bits.
+The terminal should be connected to ACIA(A) and configured for either 7E2 or 8N2.

 The following is a list of routines within MINIMON.
+The locations of these are fixed.

 ```text
 RD_CMD  FC00 - Inputs a character from the JMON prompt and echos the character.
 The routine restarts JMON if a